Kingsford-Group/scalloptest/README.md

 [**Scallop**](https://github.com/Kingsford-Group/scallop) with other two leading transcript assemblers, [StringTie](https://ccb.jhu.edu/software/stringtie/) and [TransComb](https://sourceforge.net/projects/transcriptomeassembly/files/).
-The datasets, methods, and results are described in our pre-print at [bioRxiv](http://biorxiv.org/content/early/2017/04/03/123612).
-Here we provide scripts to download datasets, run the three methods, evaluated the predicted transcripts, and report the results.
+Please refer to our pre-print
+at [bioRxiv](http://biorxiv.org/content/early/2017/04/03/123612).
 A **podcast** about Scallop (thanks to [Roman Cheplyaka](https://ro-che.info/)) is available at [bioinformatics.chat](https://bioinformatics.chat/scallop) and [iTunes](https://itunes.apple.com/us/podcast/the-bioinformatics-chat/id1227281398).
+Here we provide scripts to download datasets, run the three methods, evaluated the predicted transcripts, and reproduce the results and figures in the paper.

+The pipeline involves in the followint four steps:

+1. Download necessary datasets (`data` directory).
+2. Download and/or compile necessary programs (`programs` directory).
+3. Run the methods to produce results (`results` directory).
+4. Summarize results and produce figures (`plots` directory).

 # Datasets
 We compare the three methods on two datasets.
 The first dataset, namely **ENCODE10**,